pingpong-labs/modules/README.md

 Finish.

 ### Folder Structure
-After this package move to `pingpong/admin` repository, `modules` path is in public path.
+After this repository move to `pingpong/modules`, `modules` path is in public path.

 ```
 laravel/